sparksp/elm-review-action/README.md

 List of Elm files or directories you wish to review.
 Unless files or directories are specified, `elm-review` will look at:
 - For packages: `src/` and `tests/`
 - For applications: the `source-directories` in the project's `elm.json` and `tests/`

+### working-directory

+Optional working directory, defaults to the current directory.